Reformatory district

 An opportunity for conservation

-by Eva.kucz, almost 2 years ago
+by Eva.kucz, over 2 years ago

 The sale of the reformatory lands and Heritage Conservation District process is an opportunity that should not be missed to conserve a large, historic, and diverse property for future generations.
 Given the City and region's growth projections and the many benefits of open space for people, wildlife, as well as meeting our climate change goals, the city should support (and assist!) with preserving the public right of way for the 70 acres from York Rd to the Administration Building, including its natural and historic features.